vicentinileonardo/vicentinileonardo.github.io_old/_pages/home.md

   overlay_filter: 0.5
 ---

 Hi!
-I am Leonardo Vicentini, a master's degree student in Computer Science at the University of Trento.
+I am Leonardo Vicentini, Computer Science master's degree student and software engineer.

 I am currently working on my master thesis on the topic of "Architectural analysis and design of a Kubernetes‑based SaaS".